Menstruation Training: What My Mother Couldn’t Teach Me

 Once you pat it all down , it should look like this.
 Now, you can remove that paper on the wings and wrap the wings around the sides of your underwear.
 With the wings in place, your pad should be stable AND your underwear safe from stains.

-What does menstrum look like?
+What does menstruum look like?

-Okay, honestly, I never thought the phrase, “What does menstrum look like?”
-I wanted to know what it would look like, but I never knew that the bloody stuff that comes out is called menstrum.
+Okay, honestly, I never thought the phrase, “What does menstruum look like?”
+I wanted to know what it would look like, but I never knew that the bloody stuff that comes out is called menstruum.
 In fact, it’s such a rare word that it is showing up as a misspelling on my computer right now.
 I had to add it to my computer’s dictionary because we NEVER talk about that gross bloody stuff that comes out.

 Even that Disney maturation movie just says that it’s a watery, velvety discharge.
 WTF?!
 Man, that makes it sound like a chocolate dish!
-I would NEVER describe menstrum as velvety.
+I would NEVER describe menstruum as velvety.
 In fact, on my heaviest days, it’s like grape jelly.

-Grape jelly is exactly what I used to simulate menstrum in these photos because even I can’t bear to show my REAL menstrum to the entire Internet.
+Grape jelly is exactly what I used to simulate menstruum in these photos because even I can’t bear to show my REAL menstrum to the entire Internet.
 This is what it looks like on my heaviest days:

 Part of it is runny and part of it is a thick, sticky gel.
 On heavy days it’s about the color of grape jelly as well.
 On light days, it merely looks like a brown stain.